Women, weight and weight training

-It is possible to train the entire body using just 6 exercises and still have time to perform some cardio or core work and be finished in an hour or less.
-Organise the 6 exercises into a circuit and you have an amazingly effective fat burning/cardio workout in the time it takes the average male trainer to do his guns workout!
+It is possible to train the entire body using just six exercises and still have time to perform some cardio or core work and be finished in an hour or less.
+Organise the six exercises into a circuit, and you have an amazingly effective fat burning/cardio workout when it takes the average male trainer to do his guns workout!

 Myth 8 - I cannot weight train because I have back/knees/shoulder pain.

 We can rebalance the muscles on either side of a joint and return that joint to full function with prescribed weight training exercises.
-Strengthening the lower back can cure lower back pain, strengthening the muscles of the thigh (the quadriceps and hamstrings) can prevent knee pain, strengthening the muscles of the upper back can improve posture and prevent neck pain.
+Strengthening the lower back can cure lower back pain, strengthening the thigh muscles (the quadriceps and hamstrings) can prevent knee pain, strengthening the muscles of the upper back can improve posture and prevent neck pain.

 Some time ago, I had an email personal training client.
 The deal was I would write a programme, and the client would take it to her local gym, and the resident instructor would then teach her the exercises.
-This client was suffering from some lower back pain which had been attributed to muscle weakness so we agreed that she needed to improve the strength of her back and I prescribed deadlifts.
-The instructor, on hearing about the clients' bad back removed the deadlifts from her programme and replaced this great exercise with the leg curl machine.
-Needless to say, when I heard about this I was aggrieved!
-What the instructor failed to realise was the client had 3 growing children who regularly needed to be picked up and carried and she needed to prepare her back for the rigours of this frequent occurrence and the fact the kids were getting heavier all the time!
+This client was suffering from some lower back pain attributed to muscle weakness, so we agreed that she needed to improve her back's strength, and I prescribed deadlifts.
+On hearing about the clients' bad back, the instructor removed the deadlifts from her programme and replaced this great exercise with the leg curl machine.
+Needless to say, when I heard about this, I was aggrieved!
+The instructor failed to realise that the client had three grown children who regularly needed to be picked up and carried and she needed to prepare her back for the rigours of this frequent occurrence and the fact the kids were getting heavier all the time!
 She NEEDED to deadlift!
-Weak muscles should not be favoured or ignored but challenged so that they cease to be weak.
+Weak muscles should not be favoured or ignored but challenged so that they cease to be vulnerable.

 Before undertaking any new exercise programme, always consult your doctor and seek professional instruction as a faulty exercise technique can result in serious injury.

 This article first appeared in: